With proper planning, you can assist users in retrieving accidentally deleted items and items that became unavailable because of database damage.

 When the membership list is complete, clickto create the new restore area.

-If you display the Post Office Settings page for a post office that has a restore area assigned to it, you see that thefield has been filled in.
+If you display the Post Officetab for a post office that has a restore area assigned to it, you see that the field has been filled in.

-Grant the POA the following rights to the restore area:
+Grant the user who is starting the POA the following rights to the restore area folder:

-If the restore area is located on a different server from where the post office directory is located, provide the POA with a username and password for logging in to the remote server.
+(Conditional) For a restore area on Windows, if the restore area is located on a different server from where the post office folder is located, provide the POA with a user name and password for logging in to the remote server.

 After you have set up a restore area and placed a backup copy of a post office into it, you can restore a user’s mailbox items for the user.

-In ConsoleOne, browse to and select a User object for which you need to restore mailbox items.
+In the GroupWise Admin console, browse to and click the name of a user or resource for which you need to restore mailbox items.

-Clickto restore the selected user’s mailbox items into his or her mailbox.
+Clickto restore the user’s or resource’s mailbox items.

 Notify the user and explain the following about the restored items: